excalidraw/rfcs/active-rfcs/0000-tables.md

 - Need to verify if this approach is feasable with current state of TextWYSIWYG
 - How will this impact collaboration ?
 We may need a custom logic for tables?

-### Storing columns with respect to rows to ease reordering of rows and columns
+### Storing cells with respect to rows to ease reordering of rows and columns

 In the suggested approach, reordering might get difficult as we will have to keep track of which cells should be swapped - lets say if we swap row 1 with row 3, we will have to iterate through all the cells and check which cells have `row` attribute set to `row 1` and swap them with cells with `row` attribute set to `row 3`.

-Here is an alternate approach to ease the above process
+Here is an alternate approach to ease the above process.

 ```js
 {